whizzzkid/git-flags-buildkite-plugin/README.md

 ![Github Workflow (CI)](https://github.com/whizzzkid/git-flags-buildkite-plugin/actions/workflows/ci.yml/badge.svg)
 ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/whizzzkid/git-flags-buildkite-plugin)

 Sets the Buildkite git flags for the current build.
+This can be useful to customize the behavior of the git commands used by Buildkite.

 ## Example